bbc/accessibility-news-and-you/accessibility-news-and-project-managers.md

 ---
 layout: page
-title: Accessibility, News and Product Managers
+title: Accessibility, News and Project Managers
 ---
 Accessibility should be considered from the start of the product life cycle and throughout.